-We shared a big selection of Polish fried dumplings as well as the large potato pancake with mushroom sauce.
+We shared a big selection of Polish fried dumplings, known as Pierogie Ruskie, as well as the large potato pancake with mushroom sauce.

-Oh yeah, and plenty of shots of Zubrowka vodka (the only decent vodka I’ve ever tried!).
+Oh yeah, and plenty of shots of Zubrowka vodka (the best vodka I’ve ever tried!).

 It’s honestly one of the nicest meals I’ve had anywhere in Europe, and perhaps the cheapest as well.